-N: Number of records containing documentation confirming notification of rights and how to report ANE
+N: Number of records containing documentation confirming notification of rights and how to report ANE assistance in these cases versus a formal CAP.
+Because technical assistance is only given to the provider, there is no individual remediation documented.

 D: Total number of records received